 JOBS & ECONOMIC PROGRESS

-In total, 4,000 more residents are working today than when Mayor Mitchell took office.
+In total, greater than 5,000 more New Bedford residents are working today than when Mayor Mitchell took office.

-The city’s economy is on a sharp ascent, with new restaurants, start ups, and factories in place, and more on the way.
+The city’s economy is on a sharp ascent, with new restaurants, start ups, and factories in place, a new hotel, and more on the way.

-Our effort to make our schools effective is producing results:
+Our effort to make our schools more effective is producing results:

-- The dropout rate is down to its lowest level in 15 years.
+- Test scores are up, and the dropout rate is down to its lowest level in 15 years.

 - Citing this progress, the state has ended its monitoring of the school system.

-- Major school construction projects are underway or complete: two new elementary schools, major upgrades to athletic facilities and refurbishing of six elementary schools.
+- Major school construction projects are underway or complete: two new elementary schools, major upgrades to athletic facilities and refurbishing of numerous elementary schools.

 Citing strong financial management, Wall Street upgraded New Bedford to its highest bond rating in modern history.
 By holding the line on spending, the city has closed every fiscal year with a budget surplus.